aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

     :param ssl_context: SSL Context to wrap the socket in.
         Will be passed-through to  :meth:`~asyncio.loop.create_server` method
     :type ssl_context: ssl.SSLContext
+    :param: ssl_handshake_timeout: Timeout for the SSL handshake in seconds.
+        Will be passed through to  :meth:`~asyncio.loop.create_server` method on Python 3.7 and later.
+    :type ssl_handshake_timeout: float
     :param server_hostname: Server's hostname,
         will be passed-through as ``hostname`` parameter of :class:`~aiosmtpd.smtp.SMTP`
     :type server_hostname: Optional[str]